The holidays make me do it -- overindulge that is!

 Well, here is it again!
 That time of wonderful year that all “dieters” dread as being the grim reaper of will power.
 The holidays are known for piles of delicious foods dripping with bad fat and sugar.
 So how does anyone make it through this time of year without overindulging?
 Here are some tips to keep you on track!

 Remember why you are celebrating.
-The holidays are about family and friends and giving thanks, not food
+The holidays are about family and friends and giving thanks, not food.

 Try refocusing the day around other family-fun activities rather than a monstrous meal.
 Here are a few suggestions: